Features July 19, 2024

 Lollise

 On Saturday, the action moved to The Lena Horne Pavillion for Celebrate Brooklyn with Lollise and Seun Kuti and Egypt 80.
-Lollise co-hosted APWW’s Botswana Dumelang, along with producer Morgan Greenstreet, who is also now her excellent drummer.
-The two took the big stage alone with just two pink sock puppets as foils.
-Later singer-dancers joined, but it was really a showcase of unusual Afro-rhythms and Lollise’s rich, confident voice.
+Lollise co-hosted and co-produced APWW’s Botswana Dumelang, along with producer Morgan Greenstreet, who is also now her excellent drummer.
+The two took the big stage alone with just two pink air dancers as foils.
+The dancers were invented by a Trinidadian Carnival designer Peter Minshall! and Lollise hand painted them.
+Later two human dancers joined, but it was really a showcase of unusual Afro-rhythms and Lollise’s rich, confident voice.
 An art show with a beat.
-(I hope the sock puppets were compensated.
+The group was also joined by keyboard player Elenna Canlas on synths, vocals and percussion for three songs.
+(I hope the air dancers were compensated.
 They worked hard.)

 Morgan Greenstreet and Lollise